← All posts

 AI makes the problem sharper, not softer

-A stronger builder can create bigger product mistakes more efficiently — if nobody has a durable artifact that defines “what the product must do.”
+A stronger builder can create bigger product mistakes more efficiently — if nobody has the artifact that defines what the product must do.

 The missing artifact: a living behavior contract